vitusventure/5thSRD/docs/rules/leveling_up.md

+description: Rules for leveling up a character from the 5e SRD (System Reference Document).

 # Leveling Up
 As your character goes on adventures and overcomes challenges, he or she gains experience, represented by experience points.
 A character who reaches a specified experience point total advances in capability.
 This advancement is called **gaining a level**.